The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Ye Tian and Shouwu Zhang for encouraging him to study the theory perfectoid spaces, and Shouwu Zhang for introducing him the work of Xie.
-The author would also like to thank Ziyang Gao for carefully reading versions of this work and giving useful suggestions, as well as Xu Shen, Yunqing Tang and Daxin Xu for their help.
+The author would also like to thank Ziyang Gao for carefully reading versions of this work and giving useful suggestions, as well as Vlad Serban, Xu Shen, Yunqing Tang and Daxin Xu for their help.
+The author also thanks the anonymous referee for very careful reading and helpful comments on the article.
 The author is grateful to the Institute des Hautes \'Etudes Scientifiques and the Institutes for Advanced Studies at Tsinghua University for their hospitality and support during the preparation of part of this work.
 Part of the result of this paper was reported in the ``S\'eminaire Mathjeunes" at Paris in October 2016.
 The author would like to thank the organizers for the invitation.
-Finally, the author also thanks the anonymous referee for very careful reading and helpful comments on the article.